 Knowing where you’re going doesn’t only entail following directions to your fishing and camp sites – although that is important too.
 You’ll also need to know important information about the place where you’re fishing and camping.

 What fish are present in the body of water you’re fishing at?
-This is vital to know what fishing gear to pack.
+You want to make sure you pack all fishing gear required.

 What other animals are present in that area?
 You need to protect yourself from other creatures in the great outdoors.